 Pete was born and raised in Omaha and graduated from Central High School and Connecticut College before earning his Master’s Degree in Public Administration from the University of Nebraska at Omaha.
 He is a graduate of Leadership Omaha and has been recognized for his work as a business leader by the Midlands Business Journal.
 He received the Excellence in Public Service Award from the UNO College of Public Administration and Community Service in 2012, was named the elected official of the year by ASPA-Nebraska Chapter in 2014, and received the Citation for Alumni Achievement from UNO in 2015.

 Pete's wife, Paige, is a pre-school teacher at Dundee Presbyterian Church.
-They have two young children, Anna and Caroline.
+They have two children, Anna and Caroline.
 Pete enjoys racing sailboats and is a former Nebraska State Champion in both soccer and curling.
 A lifelong musician, he also plays the drums in a local rock band.